-The person responsible for coordinating this organization's nondiscrimination compliance efforts is Steve Hall.
+The person responsible for coordinating this organization's nondiscrimination compliance efforts is the vice president of human resources.
 This Institution is an equal opportunity provider and employer.
-Revised April, 2014
+Revised January 2019

 ARTICLE I Membership

 SECTION 1.
 Requirements for Membership.
 Any person, firm, association, corporation, or body politic or subdivision thereof may become a member of the North Arkansas Electric Cooperative Incorporated (hereinafter called the "Cooperative") by: